edwardt/OSonAWS/README.rst

   1. What is it?
   2. How to launch my stack ?
+  3. Parameters
+  3. What will be installed ?
-  3. Pricing (AWS fees)
+  4. Pricing (AWS fees)
-  4. Development rules
+  5. Development rules
-  5. Credits
+  6. Credits

 Authors